Skip to content

 Arrange your lists into columns (A4 Landscape) so that the first and second columns contain the contradictory passages.
 In the third column comment on the difficulty they may present to anyone reading them literally and note any thoughts you have that help reconcile them.

-• Share your reflections on states when you have felt undeserving of the Lord’s love and yet had a sense of Him holding you through it all despite this.
+• Reflect on states when you have doubted or struggled to have a sense of the Lord’s love and yet had a sense of Him holding you through it all despite this.

 • Consider and share how you might be able to draw on this to assist others?